rudra141/Water-Well-Predictor/README.md

 - **Trained Model File:** (Not included in the repository) Trained machine learning model for accurate predictions.

 ## Deployment
-The AI Water Well Predictor can be used here https://waterquality-6qya.onrender.com/
+The AI Water Well Predictor can be used here https://neer.onrender.com/ We have named our website as NEER

 ## Contributing
 Contributions to the AI Water Well Predictor are encouraged.
 Feel free to submit pull requests or open issues for any improvements or bug fixes.